cybersec-vinay/Cybersecurity-Projects-/email-phishing-analysis/README.md

-# 📧 Phishing Email Analysis – IOC Extraction and Validation (Day 5 Project)
+# 📧 Phishing Email Analysis – IOC Extraction and Validation

 This project simulates the analysis of a phishing email received by a target.
 The attacker used a spoofed domain that mimics Microsoft and attempted to trick the user into clicking a fake password reset link.
 This exercise is part of my 30-day SOC Analyst learning challenge.